papivot/cluster-api-aws/README.md

 kubectl get md -n default
 kubectl edit md workload-cluster-md-0 -o yaml
 ```
-increase the `replica` from 2 to 3 and save the file
+Increase the `replica` from 2 to 3 and save the file (in this example)

 ```yaml
 # Please edit the object below.
 Lines beginning with a '#' will be ignored,